btttttong/M12_Project_Gini/README.md

    ```

 ## Usage
-To trigger the welcome message and option menu, start the bot by sending the command /start.

 1. Start the bot by sending /start.
-2. Reply to the bot with your desired category.
+2. Reply to the bot or click on the menu with the desired main theme: /life or /school.
-3. The bot will respond with a list of recommendations from the specified category with the corresponding Google Map link.
+3. The bot will respond with a list of categories under each main theme.
+4. Click the category of interest to display the information and the relevant links.

 ## Dependencies
 - [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot): Python interface for the Telegram Bot API.